MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/legal/layout-third-party-notices.md

 3. ADDITIONAL LICENSING REQUIREMENTS AND/OR USE RIGHTS.

-a.
+>a.
 DISTRIBUTABLE CODE.
 The software is comprised of Distributable Code.
 “Distributable Code” is code that you are permitted to distribute in programs you develop if you comply with the terms below.

-i.
+>>i.
 Right to Use and Distribute.

-- You may copy and distribute the object code form of the software.
+>>>- You may copy and distribute the object code form of the software.

-- Third Party Distribution.
+>>>- Third Party Distribution.
 You may permit distributors of your programs to copy and distribute the Distributable Code as part of those programs.

-ii.
+>>ii.
 Distribution Requirements.
 For any Distributable Code you distribute, you must

-· Add significant primary functionality to it in your programs;
+>>>- Add significant primary functionality to it in your programs;

-· Require distributors and external end users to agree to terms that protect it at least as much as this agreement;
+>>>- Require distributors and external end users to agree to terms that protect it at least as much as this agreement;

-· Display your valid copyright notice on your programs; and
+>>>- Display your valid copyright notice on your programs; and

-· Indemnify, defend, and hold harmless Microsoft from any claims, including attorneys’ fees, related to the distribution or use of your programs.
+>>>- Indemnify, defend, and hold harmless Microsoft from any claims, including attorneys’ fees, related to the distribution or use of your programs.

-iii.
+>>iii.
 Distribution Restrictions.
 You may not

-- Alter any copyright, trademark or patent notice in the Distributable Code;
+>>>- Alter any copyright, trademark or patent notice in the Distributable Code;

-- Use Microsoft’s trademarks in your programs’ names or in a way that suggests your programs come from or are endorsed by Microsoft;
+>>>- Use Microsoft’s trademarks in your programs’ names or in a way that suggests your programs come from or are endorsed by Microsoft;

-- Include Distributable Code in malicious, deceptive or unlawful programs; or
+>>>- Include Distributable Code in malicious, deceptive or unlawful programs; or

-- Modify or distribute the source code of any Distributable Code so that any part of it becomes subject to an Excluded License.
+>>>- Modify or distribute the source code of any Distributable Code so that any part of it becomes subject to an Excluded License.
 An
 Excluded License is one that requires, as a condition of use, modification or distribution, that

-- The code be disclosed or distributed in source code form; or
+>>>- The code be disclosed or distributed in source code form; or

-- Others have the right to modify it.
+>>>- Others have the right to modify it.

 4. SCOPE OF LICENSE.
 The software is licensed, not sold.
 This agreement only gives you some rights to use the software.
 Microsoft reserves all other rights.
 Unless applicable law gives you more rights despite this limitation, you may use the software only as